TomatenKuchenDEV/docs/docs/error.md

 If you found a bug, please report it on the [support server](https://tomatenkuchen.eu/discord) or using the "Feedback" button from the `help` or `bot` command.

-# Logs
+## Logs

-Many systems, especially interval (feeds) and event (welcome/leave messages) based ones, support logs.
+Many systems, especially interval (feeds, cronjob/interval based integrations) and event (welcome/leave messages) based ones, support logs.

 The log system collects errors and other important events of the server.
 You can select the server in question at https://tomatenkuchen.eu/dashboard/logs if, for example, no welcome message is sent and you want to know why.
 On the page you can search the logs and display information about them.

 This information includes the log ID, the error summary, the number of errors and a button to display internal additional information.
 Logs that occurred last three or more days ago can be deleted.
-If you don't understand it, join the support server and share your log ID with us.
+If you don't understand the log message, join the support server and share the log ID with us.

 ![Logs overview](/img/logs_overview.png)